Data & Analytics

 To learn more, head over to our comprehensive tutorial on Sparkline here: A Beginner's Guide to the SPARKLINE Function in Google Sheets

-This is just some of the things you need to know before you start working on creating your own Google Sheets dashboard.
-If you think that these are quite intensive work, then yes you got it right!
+These are just some of the things you need to know before you start working on creating a dashboard in Google Sheets.
+If you think that this is quite intensive work, then yes you are right!
 Nonetheless, the final result should give you a sweet taste of success, and hopefully, makes your job easier.
 In the end, you should consider what your business needs.

 If you decide to customize your own dashboard, you might not have enough time to do this.
 We do have something else in store for you…

 Consider trying Lido.
-With a few clicks on your laptop, you can now access all the relevant metrics without having to construct your own dashboard in Google Sheets.
+With a few clicks, you can now create your own dashboard without needing to know how to make a dashboard in Google Sheets.
+Access all the relevant metrics without having to construct your own spreadsheet dashboard.
 Let our platform do it for you!